kgar/foundry-vtt-tidy-5e-sheets/To Do/To Do - Spellbook Tab.md

 - [x] Make component for search so we can share
 - [x] Make the scrollable item table container a shared, generic component
 - [ ] Make shared components for filter container and individual filters; individual filters can be made generic by filter name ("action", "bonus action", etc.) and set ("feature", "effect", etc.)
+- [ ] Make shared component for nav tabs and eliminate the separate stylesheet
+- [ ]

 ## How Filter Toggling Works